donut-party/system/README.md

 **NB:** You cannot arbitrarily nest components.
 The top-level keys in the `::ds/defs` map name component groups, and the keys in those maps name component definitions.
-All of the `donut.system` signal handlers must be in top-level component maps, or they will be ignored.
+All of the `donut.system` signal handlers must be in component definition maps, or they will be ignored.
 So, for example, this signal handler will work: `{::ds/defs {:app {:printer #::ds{:start (fn [_] ...)}}}}` but this one will not: `{::ds/defs {:app {:printer {:office #::ds{:start (fn [_] ...)}}}}}`.
 In the second example, the `::ds/start` key and its fn value will appear as-is in